immortalmind2016/slice/README.md

 # CI/CD

 - We are using github actions to build the docker image and push it to the registry
+- Run unit test once we have a pull request

 # Authentication